Trott/freebase-mqlread/README.md

 freebase.mqlread(query, options, callback);
 ````

-The above code (once you fill in your own API key) will provide a result like this:
+The above code (once you fill in your own API key) will result in output similar to this:

 ````
 { result: